wwadman/bess-sizing-using-household-data/README.md

 #### Why not just use the tool on https://jeroen.nl/energie/opslaan/thuisbatterij/capaciteit-berekenen?
 Jeroen's tool serves as a great first step for finding the battery capacity that's roughly ideal for your household.
 In contrast, this tool serves as a great second step for picking from some specific BESS configurations with such capacity.

+#### Why not just use the tool on https://www.bess.nl/batterijen/capaciteit-berekenen?
+BESS.nl's tool is great for finding the best BESS configuration for your household,

 ## Setup and usage